-The Fey Man is book one in The Fair Folk epic fantasy series.
+The Fey Man is book one in the Realm Rift Saga epic fantasy series.
 If you like fierce dragons, flawed heroes, and faerie mythology, then you’ll love James T Kelly’s magical blockbuster.

 Buy The Fey Man to take an epic magical adventure today!